 Major tourist destinations like the CN Tower, the Vancouver Aquarium, and national museums like the Royal Ontario Museum will remain open, though sometimes with reduced hours.
 This also applies to businesses and restaurants in designated tourist areas, but it's best to call these establishments before venturing out to make sure they're open.

 Most convenience stores and gas stations will remain open, as will some major grocery stores and shopping malls.
-Movie theaters, public squares, and several art galleries and special exhibits will also open their doors on the Monday after Canada Day as well as the holiday itself—if they're regularly open on Sundays.
+Movie theaters, public squares, and several art galleries and special exhibits will also open their doors on Canada Day if they're not regularly open on Mondays.